eatsprig/paranoia/README.md

+# Reason for fork
+Version `2.1.3` of https://github.com/eatsprig/paranoia has a bug such that it does not filter out deleted records when checking uniqueness of a new record.
+ This was originally resolved by upgrading to `2.1.5` but there is another bug in this release which does not update a records `updated_at` when it is deleted.
+In order to satifsy both requirements it was descided to fork the gem, rollback to `2.1.3`, and apply the fix for the first issue manually.

 # Paranoia

 Paranoia is a re-implementation of [acts\_as\_paranoid](http://github.com/technoweenie/acts_as_paranoid) for Rails 3 and Rails 4, using much, much, much less code.